CTSRD-CHERI/TestRIG/RVFI-DII.md

 That is, any ICache and branch prediction mechanism must be bypassed, and instructions should be consumed from the RVFI-DII socket interface.
-The Bluespec HDL example receives instruction traces from the RVFI-DII socket and fills a FIFO until it receives an **EndOfTrace** token, indicating that the FIFO holds a complete instruction trace.
+The Bluespec HDL example receives instruction traces from the RVFI-DII socket and fills a FIFO until it receives an `EndOfTrace` token, indicating that the FIFO holds a complete instruction trace.
-It then begins injecting instructions when a 16-bit counter is equal to the value in the **rvfi_time** field.
+It then begins injecting instructions when a 16-bit counter is equal to the value in the `rvfi_time` field.
 This preserves timing relationships between instructions even as the vengine eliminates intervening instructions.

 ## TestRIG-triggered Reset
-The design must reset on each **EndOfTrace** command from the RVFI-DII instruction trace socket.
+The design must reset on each `EndOfTrace` command from the RVFI-DII instruction trace socket.
 That is, all general-purpose register values must be set to zero, CSRs to reset value, and memory to zero.

-## 64KiB Memory at 0x80000000
+## 64KiB Memory at `0x80000000`
-Memory must be 64KiB in size and mapped at 0x80000000.
+Memory must be 64KiB in size and mapped at `0x80000000`.
 Test generators are responsible to attempt to generate addresses within this 64KiB region.

 # Potential RVFI-DII extensions